gessmacode/Roblox-ResChanger/README.md

         Make sure Python is installed on your computer.
 You can download Python from the official website: Python Downloads

     Install Required Packages:
-        Open Command Prompt (cmd) and type the following commands to install the necessary packages:
+        Open Command Prompt (cmd) and type the following commands to install the necessary packages

-        bash

         pip install pywin32
         pip install wmi